 The current poaching crisis in Africa is now so serious that authorities have stopped publicising the location of black rhinos for security reasons.

-Asian rhinos are threatened by the loss of their forest, grassland and marshland habitat – mainly due to human settlements, logging and expanding agriculture.
+Asian rhinos are threatened by the loss of their forest, grassland and marshland habitat – mainly due to logging and expanding agriculture.

 ILLEGAL WILDLIFE TRADE